 Bastedo and others have observed a rare yet fourth type of intestinal movement.
-Hypothetically, it holds back colon contents for a while so that nutrients may be absorbed in the cecum, ascending colon and small intestine.
+Hypothetically, it holds back colon contents for a while to absorb nutrients in the cecum, ascending colon and small intestine.
 The large intestine is more expansive in diameter.
 It contains several “pockets” (haustra), and it has more longitudinal muscle bands (taeniae coli).
 The small intestine has villi and plicae circulares which are absent in the large intestine.

 Most of the digestion and absorption is complete by the time the chyme reaches the cecum.
 The primary function of the large intestine is the formation and elimination of faeces.
-Faeces consists of undigested food residues, intestinal epithelium and mucus, bacteria, and a large amount of water.
+Faeces consists of undigested food residues, intestinal epithelium and mucus, bacteria, and water.
 Ranklin, Bargen and Buie consider the colon to be divisible into right and left halves.
-The right portion is concerned with digestion and absorption while the left part is concerned with the storage of intestinal debris.
+The right portion is concerned with digestion and absorption, while the left part is concerned with the storage of intestinal debris.
 The ileocecal valve permits unabsorbed material to enter the cecum.
 Moreover, it prevents colon bacteria from entering the ileum.

 It is an intensive combination of live cultures, complex plant fibres and fruit extracts with Vitamins.